AN IMPORTANT MESSAGE ABOUT YOUR DRINKING WATER

 Treatment technology is costly.
 To lower the burden on ratepayers, the Water Authority is pursuing all possible grant funding.
 The cost of an ion exchange system on the well sites will range from $10-$16 million.
 Additionally, it will require $2-3 million per year in operational and maintenance cost, which will require rates to increase.

 WHAT DO YOU NEED TO KNOW ABOUT YOUR WATER QUALITY?

 Enclosed you will find information about drinking water testing and the state health standard for chromium-6.
-The results shown in the table below indicate that Coachella Water Authority must treat its supplies to comply with the regulation.
+The results shown in the table below indicate that Coachella Water Authority and Sanitary District must treat its supplies to comply with the regulation.